braithicus/2810ICT-Project-Management-Assignment/Milestone_2/Executive_Summary.md

 ## 1. Food Search
 ### Description
-Allow the user to search for a food and have it output foods matching the input word with the ability to display the information
+the food search feature allows the user to search for a food and have it output foods matching the input word with the ability to display the information

 ### Steps
 1. Input the food/keyword you wish to search by
 2. Press the search button
 3. Click the add button to add the food down to the table to display all the nutritional information about the food

 ### Screenshots
-Include screenshots for each step demonstrating the use of this feature.
 ![1](./FS_SS1.png)

 ![2](./FS_SS2.png)